 This recipe is a recipe that I developed for a Culinary School Project where we spent countless hours learning and implementing the French Mother Sauces and derivatives of those sauces.
 For Fish and Sauce week, we were to simply develop and prepare a Seafood Fusion Dish with a mother sauce using the appropriate cooking method.
+Marinara is one of those sauces.

-An adventurous meal, that somewhat easy to prepare, lets take a look.
+Shrimp and Polenta is an adventurous meal, that somewhat easy to prepare, and a restaurant quality dish that’s ready in about an hour.
+Lets take a look.

 Jump to: